-Since the conclusion of the Second Vatican Council, the little office has endured in print and practice as an alternative to The Divine Hours.
-This option accommodates those who simply prefer the Little Office over the Hours and also those who choose to center their daily spiritual practice around the Virgin Mary.
+After the conclusion of the Second Vatican Council, the Little Office endured in print and practice as an alternative to The Divine Hours.
+This option accommodated those who simply preferred the Little Office over the Hours and also those who choose to center their daily spiritual practice around the Virgin Mary.

 Marian devotion also found expression outside the liturgical hours.
 During the twentieth century, for the first time, the Roman Catholic Church recognized two Marian years.
 The first was in 1954 and celebrated the 100th anniversary of the of the proclamation of the dogma of the immaculate conception.

 In 1987 Pope John Paul proclaimed the second Marian year, with the express purpose of embracing spiritual practices which the Second Vatican Council had found "primitive".
 The Pope had a particular affinity for the Virgin, invoking her intercession in prayer and making journeys to Marian sites.
 With the institution of the second Marian year, the Pope encouraged a return to the "warmth and simplicity" in spiritual practice lost after the Second Vatican Council.
 He placed an emphasis on liturgical tradition and celebration through the restoration of public processions along with pilgrimages to sacred sites dedicated to Mary.